dragona/android-intro/13_Weather_Application/readme.md

 ```

-Following with my initial plan, I need to click on this button, the app will download the data from the Internet and display the latest weather forecast.
-For, I will implement the button click that will change the temperature default temperature on the application.
+Following with my initial plan, when I click on the button, the app will download the data from the Internet and the latest value of the temperature should be displayed.
+First, I will implement the button click that will change the temperature`s default value set from the XML.
 Here are what I need to do:

-- specify a name to the TextView that displays the temperature and needs to be updated dynamically.
-This name later be used for identifiying this TextView
+- specify a name for the TextView that displays the temperature and which needs to be updated dynamically when I click on the button.
+This name later will be used for identifying the TextView.
 - add the code to change the content of the TextView when the button is pressed

 ![Add an ID to the TextView that displays the temperature](display/textview_id.gif)